raz-a/nwbeeriokart2025/README.md

 This phase is **double elimination**.
 The **Top 2** racers from each bracket will continue on.
 The **Bottom 2** racers in the winners' bracket will be placed in the losers' bracket.
 The **Bottom 2** racers in the losers' bracket will be eliminated.

 > If there is a tie for 2nd place after the four races.
-A 4th race will be held using the Beerio Kart ruleset.
+A 4th race will be held using the Vanilla ruleset.

 This phase continues until there are 2 remaining members in the winners' bracket and 2 remaining members in the losers' bracket.